iturdikulov/notes/Keyboard_shortcut.md

 # [[GNU_Readline]]

-`C-w`::Delete the word before the cursor.
+`C-w` - Delete the word before the cursor.
-`C-h`::Delete the character before the cursor.
+`C-h` - Delete the character before the cursor.
-`C-c`::Cancel the command line.
+`C-c` - Cancel the command line.
-`C-d`::Delete (kill) the character underneath the cursor.
+`C-d` - Delete (kill) the character underneath the cursor.
-`C-b`::Move back one character.
+`C-b` - Move back one character.
-`C-f`::Move forward one character.
+`C-f` - Move forward one character.

 ## [[Z_shell]]